awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-create-fs-self-ad.md

    + Be delegated control to create and delete computer objects
    + Validated ability to read and write Account Restrictions

-    For more information about creating a service account with the correct permissions, see [ Delegating Privileges to Your Amazon FSx Service Account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.
+    For more information about creating a service account with the correct permissions, see [ Delegating privileges to your Amazon FSx service account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.

-## Amazon FSx can't apply the Microsoft AD configuration because the file system administrators group doesn't exist or isn't accessible to the service account<a name="w157aac41c11b9c15"></a>
+## Amazon FSx can't apply the Microsoft AD configuration because the file system administrators group doesn't exist or isn't accessible to the service account<a name="w213aac41c11b9c15"></a>

 Creating a file system joined to your self\-managed Active Directory fails with the following error message: